Lokeshzz7/webscraper_ai/README.md

     python-dotenv

 4. **Downloading Chromedriver**
-    The chromedriver is necessary for Selenium to interact with Google Chrome.

     Download Chromedriver:
        Visit the Chromedriver download page and select the version that matches your Google Chrome version.

     Place Chromedriver:
        After downloading, place the chromedriver executable in the root of your project directory (where app.py is located).
 Alternatively, you can update the path in your code to point to wherever you've saved it.

 5. **Run the Streamlit app**: